Personal Injury Recovery in Parking Lot Accidents in California

 Another National Safety Council report shows that about one-third of all injuries come from falls and that falling is a leading cause of death among the elderly.

 More than three million persons visit emergency rooms every year because of falls, and 800,000 require hospitalization annually.

 The same report reveals that the leading causes of fall hospitalizations are head injury and hip fracture.

 Parking lot potholes, cracks, puddles, debris, water or other liquids, and snow or ice can all contribute to falls causing serious injury.

 What Must You Show for Recovery in a Parking Lot Injury?

-To recover for a parking lot injury takes more than merely showing the injury.
+To recover from a parking lot injury takes more than merely showing the injury.
 Motor vehicle and parking lot owners are not guarantors of occupant and pedestrian safety.
 They do not ensure occupant and pedestrian health.

 Instead, the law generally requires claimants to prove fault, also called negligence or carelessness, to recover money from another for injury.
-No fault, no recovery.
+No-fault, no recovery.

 Claimants who contact liability insurers independently, without the representation of a personal injury attorney, quickly find out that insurers don't hand out money like candy.